quasilyte/go-ruleguard/README.md

 Since we ran `ruleguard` with `-fix` argument, both **suggested** changes are applied to `example.go`.

-There is also a `-e` mode that is useful during pattern debugging:
+There is also a `-e` mode that is useful during the pattern debugging:

 ```bash
 $ ruleguard -e 'm.Match(`!($x != $y)`)' example.go